 My Story: Life with Dementia

 There are almost one million people living with dementia in the UK.
-Every single person affected by dementia, past and present, is a one in a million to their loved ones.
+Every single person affected by dementia, past and present, is one in a million to their loved ones.

 Please know if your family is affected by dementia, you are not alone.
 Below you will find moving and touching stories about loved ones affected by dementia.